 The starting point for your financial planning in France should be French tax and investment legislation.
-It is only by applying solutions that have been tried and tested in accordance with French regulations that you can be sure that the desired result will be achieved.
-As a French resident, you should begin the assessment of your tax position on the basis that all of your worldwide assets and sources of income are eligible for taxation in France.
+Only by applying solutions that have been tried and tested in accordance with French regulations can you be sure that the desired result will be achieved.
+Furthermore, as a French resident, you should begin assessing your tax position on the basis that all of your worldwide assets and sources of income are eligible for taxation in France.

 The French system offers many incentives for investors in that there are numerous ways to mitigate tax exposure.
-These include the joint taxation of couples, various family allowances, along with exemptions, abatements, and deductions for different types of income.
-In addition, tax planning techniques are used to reduce levels of capital gains, wealth tax, and inheritance tax in France.
+These include the joint taxation of couples, various family allowances, exemptions, abatements, and deductions for different types of income.
+In addition, tax planning techniques are used to reduce capital gains, wealth tax, and inheritance tax in France.

 The best Assurance Vie providers offer products that help with wealth protection

-One of the most important aspects of living abroad is to understand which domestic products are appropriate in terms of financial planning.
-To this end, a number of banking and insurance products have been developed by Assurance Vie providers in order to help French residents structure their finances efficiently.
+One of the most important aspects of living abroad is understanding which domestic products are appropriate for financial planning.
+To this end, several banking and insurance products have been developed by Assurance Vie providers to help French residents structure their finances efficiently.
 For expats, the most effective of these is the Assurance Vie contract.

 This section examines three major taxes that impact expats in France and considers the use of Assurance Vie products to help protect assets:

 - Income tax and the advantages of French Life Assurance products

 - The use of Life Assurance products for Wealth-tax purposes

 View our video on Assurance Vie for wealth protection below:

 1. Income tax and the advantages of Assurance Vie products